EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/operations/database-deployment.md

 The following `KurrentDB` resource type defines a three node cluster with the following properties:
 - Security is enabled using certificates from LetsEncrypt
-- The KurrentDB instance that is provisioned will be exposed as `kurrentdb-{idx}.kurrent.test`
+- The KurrentDB instance that is provisioned will be exposed as `mydb-{idx}.kurrent.test`
 - The LetsEncrypt certificate is only valid for the FQDN (`*.kurrent.test`)
 - Clients will dial servers by FQDN
 - Server will dial each other by FQDN but because of the `SplitDNS` feature, they will still connect